tomvannuenen/ai-council/README.md

-# 🤖 AI Council
+# AI Council

 A powerful web application for comparing responses from multiple AI models side-by-side.
 Get insights from Anthropic, Google, and OpenAI all at once, with an integrated summary that highlights key differences and similarities.

-## ✨ Features
+## Features

-- **🔄 Dynamic Model Selection** - Automatically fetches the latest available models from all providers
+- **Dynamic Model Selection** - Automatically fetches the latest available models from all providers
-- **📊 Side-by-Side Comparison** - See responses from multiple AI models simultaneously
+- **Side-by-Side Comparison** - See responses from multiple AI models simultaneously
-- **🧠 Integrated Summary** - AI-powered analysis of differences and similarities between responses
+- **Integrated Summary** - AI-powered analysis of differences and similarities between responses
-- **🎨 Beautiful Web Interface** - Clean, modern UI with responsive design
+- **Refined Web Interface** - Clean, modern UI with responsive design
-- **⚡ Fast Performance** - Concurrent API calls for quick results
+- **Fast Performance** - Concurrent API calls for quick results
-- **🔒 Secure** - API keys stored locally, never exposed in code
+- **Secure** - API keys stored locally, never exposed in code
-- **💻 CLI Available** - Also includes a command-line interface
+- **CLI Available** - Also includes a command-line interface

-## 📋 Prerequisites
+## Prerequisites

 - Node.js (v16 or higher)
 - API keys for the providers you want to use: